 The 644/1284 User’s Manual has just been published, and is now available for anyone to use.
 The manual includes information on the board specifications, installing drivers, IDE configuration, programming examples, and more.
 Also, why I prefer 8 bit MCUs like the Microchip ATmega, over 32 bit options.

-The 644/1284 User’s Manual has just been published, and is now available for anyone to use.
+The 644/1284 User’s Manuals have just been published, and they are now available for anyone to use.

 In the manual, you will find the following information: